kpetremann/mqtt-exporter/README.md

 It exposes metrics from MQTT message out of the box (you just need to specify the target if not on localhost).

-MQTT-exporter expects a topic and a JSON payload.
+MQTT-exporter expects a topic and a flat JSON payload, the value must be numeric values.

 ### Example
 ```